Kamran-Afzali/Kamran-Afzali.github.io/_posts/ai_readiness_health.md

 By following these best practices, healthcare providers can effectively implement AI technologies in their practice, leading to improved patient care, enhanced clinical decision-making, and increased operational efficiency.

+#### AI maturity models (AIMMs)

+AI maturity models (AIMMs) play a crucial role in assessing an organization's readiness and progress in adopting artificial intelligence (AI) technologies.
+However, the definitions and components of AIMMs vary across studies, indicating a lack of consensus in the field.
+The chosen studies highlight different characteristics and components of AIMMs.

+Wendler (2018) developed an AIMM for the marketing domain, featuring four levels of maturity ranging from non-algorithmic enterprise to automated enterprise.
+The model focused on dimensions like strategy, data, analytics, people/Orga, and decisions.
+Kreutzer & Sirrenberg (2020) proposed an AIMM that evaluated AI basics and AI fields of application separately, using percentage values.
+Saari, Kuusisto & Pirttikangas (2019) introduced a web tool with dimensions like strategy and management, products and services, competencies and cooperation, processes, data, and technology.
+Coates & Martin (2019) designed an AIMM to assess AI bias control with constructs including business, people, user, data, algorithm, and compliance.

+Other studies included Abele & D'Onofrio's (2020) AIMM for intelligence system assessment, Tu, Lin & Lee's (2019) metadata-driven automation maturity model, Bangalore Seetharam's (2020) digital AI maturity ladder for retail organizations, Lichtenthaler's (2020) conceptual framework for managing AI in companies, Jaaksi, Koskinen & Jalava's (2018) model for assessing AI adoption maturity, Lee's (2020) assessment method for Industrial AI, Yablonsky's (2019) multi-dimensional data-driven AI enterprise innovation maturity framework, Burgess's (2018) AI maturity matrix and heat map, Ellefsen et al.'s (2019) AIMM framework for logistics companies, Seger, Miailhe & Mueller's (2019) AIMM for Intergovernmental Organizations, and Alsheibani, Cheung & Messom's (2019) conceptual model for AIMM evaluation.

+The studies reveal variations in the number of levels, descriptors, and elements used in AIMMs.
+Some studies lack clarity in how dimensions are evaluated, while others focus on specific industries or domains.
+The different designations used for elements indicate a lack of standard terminology in the field.
+However, dimensions are often considered the core of AIMMs, representing the maturity levels.

+In conclusion, AIMMs offer valuable frameworks for assessing AI readiness and maturity in organizations.
+While there is no unified definition or standard components, AIMMs provide insights into an organization's progress in adopting AI technologies.
+Future research should aim to establish a common understanding and standardize the terminology and components of AIMMs to facilitate better evaluation and comparison across organizations.

 ### References